alex-s168/slow-libs/README.md

 # slow-libs single-header libraries
-MIT / Public Domain (see ./LICENSE)
+MIT licennced  (see ./LICENSE)

 Most libraries are not actually slow, but that is just the naming scheme.

+Each library is documentated at the top of each header file

 ## Features of all libraries
 - C89 (or later) compatible